This is the ultimate WordPress SEO checklist.

 Step 45: Write short, targeted URLs for WordPress Posts and Pages.

 Think of URLs as set in “stone”.
 They can be changed, but it’s best to get it right the first time.
 Changing it can lose some of its SEO “juice”, even when done right.
-Your content can be tweaked, title changed, images added, etc. But once you change the URL of your page, you risk upsetting Google a bit.
+Your content can be tweaked, title changed, images added, etc. But once you change the URL of your page, you risk losing SEO.
 And if you change it the wrong way (more of that in Step 49), no one will be able to find your new page.

 So spend the time on it and get it right the first time.
 After writing your title, edit the auto-generated permalink and shorten it.